TrishaSrikanth-459/DeployStega/docs/reproducible_dataset.md

-# DeployStega Open Interaction Dataset
+# DeployStega-Bench
 **Specification and Research Usage Guide**

 ---

 ## 1. Purpose and Scope

-The **DeployStega Open Interaction Dataset** is a log-faithful interaction dataset designed to support empirical research on **covert communication mediated by large language models (LLMs)** under **behavioral, routing, and semantic adversaries**.
+The **DeployStega-Bench** is a log-faithful interaction dataset designed to support empirical research on **covert communication mediated by large language models (LLMs)** under **behavioral, routing, and semantic adversaries**.

-The dataset is motivated by the observation that, in realistic enterprise and platform deployments, adversaries primarily observe **application- and platform-level logs** (e.g., audit logs, access telemetry, routing metadata), rather than direct access to complete message bodies.
+The dataset is motivated by the observation that, in realistic enterprise and platform deployments, adversaries primarily observe **application- and platform-level logs** (e.g., audit logs, access telemetry, routing metadata).
 Accordingly, the dataset represents **adversary-visible interaction traces**, capturing *when*, *how*, and *which artifacts* users interact with, while embedding **semantic content directly within interaction metadata** when available.

 The dataset enables rigorous evaluation of: